rramoscabral/buildmoderniseaiappsdepth/Use case 06/Usecase06.md

 generated](./media/image33.jpeg)

-3. To create an environment for Azure resources, run the following Azure Developer CLI command.It asks you to enter environment name .Enter any name of your choice and press enter (eg : `ragpgpy`)
+3. To create an environment for Azure resources, run the following Azure Developer CLI command.

+    It asks you to enter environment name
+    .Enter any name of your choice and press enter (eg : `ragpgpy`)

 **Note:** When creating an environment, ensure that the name consists of